XPRESSyourself/XPRESSpipe/docs/content/analysis.rst

 =================================
 Codon Periodicitiy Analysis
 =================================
-| Analze periodicity of most abundant read length.
+| Analyze periodicity of most abundant read length.
 Useful in ribosome profiling samples for identifying that ribosomes are taking the expected 3 nucleotide steps along a transcript.
 If this is not apparent from the analysis, it may be indicative of poor sequence coverage of the ribosome profiling libraries.

 .. code-block:: shell